textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Delete templates (bulk)

-Delete template by given ID(s) or delete all templates.
+Delete templates by given IDs or delete all templates.

 ### Example
 ```java